• Skip to primary navigation

 Freezing Notes

-Freeze the pork whole or sliced, with some sauce in a freezer bag.
-Thaw in the fridge overnight and reheat gently to avoid drying it out.
+Freeze the pork whole or sliced, with some sauce in a freezer bag, for up to 3 months at 0°F. Thaw in the fridge overnight and reheat gently to avoid drying it out.

 Instant Pot Teriyaki Pork FAQ